Yacht Destination

 Gorgeous Views

-Inland, Ravello — often called the ‘city of music’ — rewards a short excursion with some of the most commanding views on the coast.
-Enjoy an elegant aperitivo on the terrace of Palazzo Avino, wander the wisteria-draped gardens of Villa Cimbrone, or attend an evening concert at Villa Rufolo, where summer performances allow Amalfi Coast yacht charter guests to take in classical music against a dramatic backdrop of sky and sea.
+Inland, Ravello — often called the “city of music” — rewards a short excursion with commanding views across the Amalfi Coast.
+Enjoy an aperitivo at Palazzo Avino, wander the gardens of Villa Cimbrone, or attend a summer performance at Villa Rufolo, where classical concerts unfold against a dramatic sky and sea backdrop — a refined complement to an Amalfi Coast yacht charter itinerary.

 Tantalising Food